oauth-wg/oauth-selective-disclosure-jwt/main.md

 ## Unlinkability

-It is also important to note that this format enables selective disclosure of claims, but in itself it does not achieve unlinkability of the subject of a JWS document.
+It is also important to note that this format enables selective disclosure of claims, but in itself it does not achieve unlinkability of the subject of an SD-SWT.

 # Acknowledgements {#Acknowledgements}